Anon-Planet/thgtoa/guide.md

 ![][690]

-I would recommend the "Safer" level for most cases.
-The Safest level should only be enabled if you think you are accessing suspicious or dangerous websites or if you are extra paranoid.
-The Safest mode will also most likely break many websites that rely actively on JavaScript.
+I would recommend the "Safest" level by default.
+The "Safer" level should only be enabled if you think you need access to a website not working without JavaScript.
+The Safest mode will  most likely break many websites that rely actively on JavaScript.

 **Optional and not recommended by the Tor Project**: If you are not using the "Safest" level, I will diverge from some but agree with others (for instance the Tails project and others[^525]) and will actually recommend some modifications of the default Tor Browser in the addition of two extensions: